Marmilix/marmilix.github.io/README.md

 ## 🧱 About Us

-Marmilix is a trusted manufacturer and global exporter of premium granite, marble, quartz, and natural stone products from India.
+Marmilix is a trusted supplier and global exporter of premium granite, marble, quartz, and natural stone products from India.
 We supply stones for residential, commercial, and architectural projects across international markets.

 ---